Zucchini Noodles with Tuna and Green Olives

 Zucchini noodles can be eaten raw, but when I’m serving them with a heated sauce like this one I like to heat some olive oil, season the oil with sliced garlic (which is then removed) and then cook the zucchini quickly over high heat for just a few minutes.
 I think that method perfectly softens and seasons the zucchini, but you can also eat the tuna sauce over raw zucchini if you prefer.

-What kind of tuna did I use?
+What kind of tuna did I use for the Tuna Zucchini Noodles?

 I’m a huge fan of Genova Tuna Packed in Olive Oil (affiliate link) and I use it for all my recipes that call for canned tuna.